 What is a dll file ?

 A .dll (Dynamic Link Library) file is a compiled code module that encompasses specific program functions and can be utilized by applications or modules (such as .exe or .dll) by invoking an entry point.
 Acting as a shared library, it enables multiple programs to concurrently access and employ its code and data.
 By facilitating code modularization and reuse, a .dll file promotes efficient memory usage, reduces disk space consumption, and contributes to faster loading and execution times for both the operating system and programs.
 This enables enhanced system performance, accelerated program execution, and optimized disk space utilization, ultimately leading to an improved overall user experience on the computer.

 What is .Net dll ?

-When you implement a .Net DLL (Assembly) in .NET Languages such as C# or VB.NET you produce a Managed Assembly.
-Managed Assembly is the component standard specified by the .NET.
-Hence, .Net assemblies are understandable only to Microsoft.NET and can be used only in .NET managed applications.
-A manage assembly contains managed code and it is executing by the .NET Runtime.
-When you create a DLL with C++ you produce a win32/Com DLL.
-If you use this dll in a .NET Language, the Visual Studio create automatically an INTEROP file for you, so you can call the "unmanaged" dll from manage code.
+When you develop a .NET DLL (Assembly) using languages such as C# or VB.NET, it results in a Managed Assembly.
+A Managed Assembly adheres to the component standard defined by the .NET framework and is exclusively compatible with Microsoft.NET and can only be utilized within .NET managed applications.
+It comprises managed code and is executed by the .NET Runtime, providing enhanced memory management and runtime support.
+On the other hand, when you create a DLL with C++ language, it generates a win32/Com DLL, which is considered an "unmanaged" DLL.
+However, if you intend to use this "unmanaged" DLL within a .NET Language, Visual Studio automatically generates an INTEROP file, enabling you to invoke the functionality of the "unmanaged" DLL from managed code.